A little hole, some quicksand and a whole lot of rushing water make this swim at the Corunna Lake outlet heaps of fun at the change of tides.

 (Order this image)

-Reaching this spot is not straight forward, as there are no road signs along the way, but it is accessible down a dirt road
+There are no road signs along the way to this spot, but it is easily accessible down a dirt road

 Here is a video that I took of gondola tube riding on the outgoing tide, including a video guide of how to reach this spot and an illustration